-Now that we have covered backups, lets now discuss a disaster recovery on a larger scale.
+Now that we have covered backups, let’s now discuss disaster recovery and disaster recovery planning on a larger scale.
 Time and money must be spent to ensure disaster recovery is planned out thoroughly to ensure that you can restore business continuity as quickly as possible.

-The first thing you should is meet and work with management and create a risk assessment.
-This will answer some important questions such as how long can the organisation be down for while the systems are being recovered, how long do we need to keep backups for and what’re the most important systems on our network that we need to have up and running first.
+The first thing you should do is meet and work with management and create a risk assessment.
+This will answer some important questions such as how long can the organisation be down while the systems are being recovered, how long we need to keep backups and what’re the most important systems on our network that we need to have up and running first.

 The concept of a disaster recovery plan is to document the process you will take to restore the systems step by step including all equipment and vendors needed for the recovery process.
 The plan will document the different levels of disaster married with the affected systems and a different plan for each of these levels.
 Once a solid disaster recovery plan has been created, the plan should be tested at least once a year.

-There are 3 types of DR sites that we need to be familiar with here.
+There are 3 types of Disaster Recovery sites that we need to be familiar with here.

 A vital piece of disaster recovery is choosing what recovery method will be used and the DR site type.
 In the scenario that a disaster occurs where you are hosting your systems, whether it be your server room or data centre, you will need to bring up a totally different site either permanently or temporarily.